 The best place to drop off students is on Franklin St. in front of the Student Union Building (SUB).
 Buses can park in the lot at Patterson and Franklin, across from the General Services/Department of Public Safety building.
 See this map for more information.

-Unfortunately, all vehicles other than school buses need a Truman parking sticker to park in any of the Truman lots.
-Street parking is available around campus.
-We are sorry for the inconvenience.
+All vehicles other than school buses need a Truman parking sticker or a temporary parking pass to park in any of the Truman lots.
+To obtain a temporary parking pass, please contact the Department of Public Safety at 660-785-4176 or police.truman.edu.
+Street parking is also available around campus without the need of a parking pass.